 Preventing Foot and Ankle Injuries

 Your foot is so much more complicated than you realize.
 It is made up of 26 bones and 33 joints!
 Your ankle joint alone has three bones in it, and these bones are held together throughout your foot and ankle by numerous ligaments, tendons, nerves, and muscles.
 All of these body parts help to support your whole body while walking, running, jumping, pretty much anything you do involving your feet.
 Unfortunately, the flexibility and strength of these joints and bones give our bodies a higher risk of injury.
-If you’re looking for a Podiatrist in Glen Cove that accepts Medicaid then the Charles Evans Center is the place for you!
+If you’re looking for a Podiatrist in Glen Cove that accepts Medicaid then the CEC Health Center is the place for you!

 Common Causes of Foot and Ankle Injury

 The most common cause of foot and ankle injuries are car accidents and sports-related activities in fractures and sprains.
 Ordinary slips and falls lead to less severe injuries in those areas of the body.
 Other causes could be age-related wear and tear on the body.
 Calcium breakdown over the years will cause your bones to be more fragile as well.
 Any sports that rely on constant torque of the feet or ankles such as, football, hockey, baseball/softball, volleyball, running, skiing, snowboarding, etc., are ones to keep an eye on your foot and ankle health.
 Lastly, the type of shoes you wear is highly crucial if/any injuries would occur, such as bunions, corns, and calluses.
 Injuries can also be caused over time by overuse or repetitive motions done over a long period.
 Visit our Podiatrist in Glen Cove that accepts Medicaid for all of your foot injuries today!

 The most common foot and ankle injuries are as follows: